Iona National Park: Fauna

 Because of its distinctive habitat and climate, Iona and the Kaokoveld Desert have a number of endemic animals, particularly reptiles.
 Of the 63 species recorded in the ecoregion, eight are strictly endemic.
 The endemics include two lizards, three geckos, and three skinks.
+In 2022, there were 75 amphibian and reptile species recorded.
+Of these, 40 were recorded for the first time within the park.

 The mouth of the Cunene River to the south supports a small wetland area that is important to migrating birds.
+In 2001, according to BirdLife International, about 114 species of bird were recorded for the area.
+58 species were waterbird.
+Around 250 species were recorded as of 2024.
+In 2023, a coastal survey reported 55,000 Cape cormorant.
+In 2001, the park was one of the few remaining places in Angola with common ostriches, and the only locality with recorded Greater kestrel breeding.

 South African cheetahs were sighted in the park for the first time in 2010.
+The civil war eradicated the elephant and rhino populations.
+In 2024, the park supported viable populations of zebra, oryx, and springbok.
+There were also remnant populations of cheetah, leopard, and brown hyena.
+Other animals include aardwolf, chacma baboon, and the vervet monkey.
+A massive undertaking in July 2023 saw 14 Angolan giraffe return to the park.
+The giraffes, thought extinct since the 1990s, arrived from a private game farm in Namibia, a further 13 giraffes were moved to Iona on the 18th May 2024.
+The feasibility of reintroducing the black rhino and lion is being investigated.

 Conservation

-Since 2009, a multinational program under the UNDP has been working with the Angola Ministry of Environment and local leaders to rehabilitate the park.
+From 2009 to 2019, a multinational program under the UNDP worked with the Ministry of Environment (MINAMB) and local leaders to rehabilitate the park.
 Results have been recorded in the training and development of local staff, improvements to park infrastructure (fencing, roads, water supply, waste management, etc.), and the development of sound management for Iona.

-This park is to be included into the Iona - Skeleton Coast Transfrontier Conservation Area.
+In 2018, the Iona - Skeleton Coast Transfrontier Conservation Area was established.
+The TFCA covered a region from northern Namibia to southern Angola.
+This 3-year project was designed to implement conservation monitoring technology across country borders.

-From January 2020 Iona National Park falls under the management of African Parks, a non-governmental organization (NGO) focused on conservation.
-Together with the Government, African Parks will work closely with local communities, implement law enforcement, restore wildlife and position the park as a key destination, to ensure the long-term ecological, social and economic sustainability of Iona National Park.
+In January 2020, Iona National Park fell under the management of African Parks, a non-governmental organization (NGO) focused on conservation.
+Together with the government, African Parks works closely with local communities, implements law enforcement, and restores wildlife.
+They work to position the park as a key destination and to ensure the long-term ecological, social, and economic sustainability of Iona National Park.